Unconscious mind: Jung

 Carl Gustav Jung agreed with Freud that the unconscious is a determinant of personality, but he proposed that the unconscious be divided into two layers: the personal unconscious and the collective unconscious.
 The personal unconscious is a reservoir of material that was once conscious but has been forgotten or suppressed, much like Freud's notion.
 The collective unconscious, however, is the deepest level of the psyche, containing the accumulation of inherited psychic structures and archetypal experiences.
 Archetypes are not memories but energy centers or psychological functions that are apparent in the culture's use of symbols.
-The collective unconscious is therefore said to be inherited and contain material of an entire species rather than of an individual.
+The collective unconscious is therefore said to be inherited and to contain material of an entire species rather than of an individual.
 The collective unconscious is, according to Jung, "[the] whole spiritual heritage of mankind's evolution, born anew in the brain structure of every individual".

 In addition to the structure of the unconscious, Jung differed from Freud in that he did not believe that sexuality was at the base of all unconscious thoughts.

 Dreams

 Freud

 The purpose of dreams, according to Freud, is to fulfill repressed wishes while simultaneously allowing the dreamer to remain asleep.
 The dream is a disguised fulfillment of the wish because the unconscious desire in its raw form would disturb the sleeper and can only avoid censorship by associating itself with elements that are not subject to repression.
-Thus Freud distinguished between the manifest content and latent content of the dream.
+Thus, Freud distinguished between the manifest content and latent content of the dream.
 The manifest content consists of the plot and elements of a dream as they appear to consciousness, particularly upon waking, as the dream is recalled.
 The latent content refers to the hidden or disguised meaning of the events and elements of the dream.
 It represents the unconscious psychic realities of the dreamer's current issues and childhood conflicts, the nature of which the analyst is seeking to understand through interpretation of the manifest content.

 In Freud's theory, dreams are instigated by the events and thoughts of everyday life.
-In what he called the "dream-work", these events and thoughts, governed by the rules of language and the reality principle, become subject to the "primary process" of unconscious thought, which is governed by the pleasure principle, wish gratification and the repressed sexual scenarios of childhood.
-The dream-work involves a process of disguising these unconscious desires in order to preserve sleep.
+In what he called the "dream-work", these events and thoughts, governed by the rules of language and the reality principle, become subject to the "primary process" of unconscious thought, which is governed by the pleasure principle, wish gratification, and the repressed sexual scenarios of childhood.
+The dream-work involves disguising these unconscious desires to preserve sleep.
 This process occurs primarily by means of what Freud called condensation and displacement.
-Condensation is the focusing of the energy of several ideas into one, and displacement is the surrender of one idea's energy to another more trivial representative.
+Condensation is the focusing of the energy of several ideas into one, and displacement is the surrender of one idea's energy to another, more trivial representative.
 The manifest content is thus thought to be a highly significant simplification of the latent content, capable of being deciphered in the analytic process, potentially allowing conscious insight into unconscious mental activity.